sail-sg/envpool/docs/pages/env.rst

 Add Unit Test for CartPoleEnv
 -----------------------------

-It is highly encouraged to write unit test to ensure the correctness of the new environment.
+It is highly encouraged to write unit tests to ensure the correctness of the new environment.
 You can write both Python and C++ tests.

 C++ Env Tests
 ~~~~~~~~~~~~~

 We use `GoogleTest <https://github.com/google/googletest>`_ to run C++ unit
 tests.
-You can reach out the `Google Test official documentation
+You can reach out to `Google Test official documentation
 <https://google.github.io/googletest/>`_ to see how to use it.

 To enable GoogleTest, you need to modify the corresponding Bazel BUILD rule: